Green-Software-Foundation/if/docs/Computation Pipeline.md

 > [!tip]
 >
 > The same normalization plugin code could provide this time series of functional unit denominators.
-We pass in a fake component with observations that represent the functional unit denominators, pass through the normalization phase, and generate a series of users for the global time series of impact durations.
+We pass in a fake component with inputs that represent the functional unit denominators, pass through the normalization phase, and generate a series of users for the global time series of impact durations.